No Holds Barred (1989 film): Plot

-Later, Rip is at a charity event when Brell and Zeus arrive, demanding that Rip prove his honor by fighting Zeus on Battle of the Tough Guys.
+Later, Rip is at a charity event when Brell and Zeus arrive, demanding that Rip prove his honor by fighting Zeus on The Battle Of The Tough Guys.
 Rip declines, wanting to set a good example for the children around him.
-Meanwhile, Rip's younger brother Randy and his friend, Craig, decide to check out Zeus for themselves, attending an illegal fight being held in a warehouse.
+Meanwhile, Rip's younger brother Randy and his friend, Craig, decide to check out Zeus for themselves, attending a fight being held in a warehouse.
 After watching Zeus defeat the monstrous Rebar Lawless, Craig identifies Randy as Rip's brother to Brell and his associates.
 Randy attempts to defend himself but Zeus brutally beats him, sending him to the hospital.
 Enraged, Rip accepts Zeus' challenge to avenge his brother.
+While Zeus spends all his time training, Rip spends his time leading up to the match helping the almost paralyzed Randy learn to walk again.

 On the night of the match, Brell has Samantha kidnapped and orders Rip to go ten minutes with Zeus before losing the fight to save her life.
-As the battle begins, Samantha escapes, but just as Brell's goons corner her, Charlie and Craig rescue her and defeat the bad guys.
-Back in the arena, Zeus has the upper hand at the start of the fight, ruthlessly pummeling Rip, even attempting to impale him through the chest with one of the steel ring posts.
+As the battle begins, Samantha escapes, but just as Brell's goons corner her, Charlie and Craig rescue her and defeat them.
+Back in the arena, Zeus gains the upper hand and ruthlessly pummels Rip, even attempting to impale him through the chest with one of the steel ring posts.
 Randy urges his brother to fight back.
-Rip is re-energized by Randy's words and once he sees Samantha is safe, gains a second wind and starts to turn the tides on Zeus.
-The fight destroys the ring, with Rip and Zeus continuing the battle up the through the stands as Brell watches from the control room.
+Rip is re-energized by Randy's words and once he sees Samantha is safe, gains a second wind and starts to turn the tide on Zeus.
+The fight destroys the ring, with Rip and Zeus continuing the battle up through the stands as Brell watches from the control room.

 Rip finally puts an end to the match by knocking Zeus off a catwalk and through the ring far below.
 A frustrated Brell begins destroying electrical equipment, enraged over Zeus' loss.
-Rip angrily goes after Brell intending to repay him for his misdeeds.
+Rip angrily goes after Brell, intending to repay him for his misdeeds.
 Brell retreats, but accidentally touches live wires he had exposed in his tantrum and is electrocuted.
 With their enemies vanquished, Rip and Randy celebrate with their friends.